6 Brilliant Intermittent Fasting Muscle Gain Hacks

 However, a higher caloric intake from protein may be exceptional for targeted muscle gain through weight lifting:

-Nevertheless, it is essential to train in a fasted state and supply proteins after exercising, preferably through whole foods.
+Nevertheless, training in a fasted state and supplying proteins after exercising, preferably through whole foods, is essential.

 Intermittent fasting does not make your muscles atrophy.